Hetts Lane Sports Premium Funding

 Purpose of the funding

-Over the last few years the Government has provided additional funding to improve provision of Physical Education (PE), sport and physical activity in primary schools.
+The Government has over a number of years provided additional funding to improve provision of Physical Education (PE), sport and physical activity in primary schools.
 The funding is ring fenced and therefore can only be spent on improving provision for PE and sport for all children in schools.

 How the funding can be used

-Schools can use the funding to make additional and sustainable improvements to the quality of (PE), physical activity and sport they offer.
+Schools can use the funding to make additional and sustainable improvements to the quality of (PE), physical activity and sport they provide.
 This means that they can use the premium to:

 There are 5 key indicators that schools should expect to see improvement across: